AbdullahEmad22/northwind-data-warehouse-etl-powerbi/README.md

 ![Fact Sales Package](Screenshots-Data-Warehouse-Packages/dwh_fact_sales_(1).png)
 ![Fact Sales Package](Screenshots-Data-Warehouse-Packages/dwh_fact_sales_(2).png)

-📌 Check all ETL Packages of the Data Warehouse in: [Screenshots of Data Warehouse Packages](Screenshots-Data-Warehouse-Packages/)
+📌 Check all ETL Packages of the Data Warehouse in: [Screenshots-Data-Warehouse-Packages](Screenshots-Data-Warehouse-Packages/)

 ### ⭐ 3.
 Data Warehouse Modeling (Star Schema)
 The heart of the project is a **Star Schema** designed for performance and clarity.
 Various dimensional modeling techniques were implemented to ensure the data is **analytics-ready**.